orlandc/hexa-tournament/README.md

 # hexa-tournament
-Torunament for hexa-ia-agent develop in nodejs
+Tournament for hexa-ia-agent develop in nodejs